 Individuals in the model acquire their mental representations by observing the behavior of others.
 Two cognitive mechanisms affect this learning process.
-First, inferential transformation captures the manner in which cognitive processes of acquisition, storage and retieve alter mental representations in ways to favor some representations over others-cognitive attactors.
-Because the two extreme representations, "Moon as person" and "moon as rock" are easier to think, they act as cognitive attractors in our example.
+First, inferential transformation captures the manner in which cognitive processes of acquisition, storage, and retrieval alter mental representations in ways to favor some representations over others-cognitive attactors.
+Because the two extreme representations-"moon as person" and "moon as rock"-are easier to think, they act as cognitive attractors in our example.
 Individuals who observe behaviors that result from intermediate representations tend to infer mental representations closer to one of the two attractors.
 The second process, selective attention, captures the tendency for individuals to pay particular attention to some individuals more than others.
-For example, it could be that in a modern environment, where the representations favored by science are prestigious, people who hold the "moon as rock" representation are more succesful than those who hold the alternative, and thus they attract more attention (and are more likely to be learned from).
+For example, it could be that in a modern environment, where the representations favored by science are prestigious, people who hold the "moon as rock" representation are more successful than those who hold the alternative, and thus they attract more attention (and are more likely to be learned from).
 Finally we assume the effects of inferential transformation are much stronger than the effects of selective attention.

 Figure 1 shows what happens to the distribution of mental representations.
 In the underlying simulation, we assumed every mental representation is equally common initially (this has no impact on the results).
 The effects of inferential transformation dominate the early part of the trajectory, rapidly causing almost everyone to have a representation close to one of the two attractors.
 Once everyone is clustered around one of the two attractors, the rest of the trajectory is dominated by the effects of selective attention.
-In Henrich and Boyd (2002) we showed analytically that, as long as there are multiple attractors, the resulting population dynamics and the final distribution of mental representations are closely approximated by discrete-trait replicator dynamics model in which the discrete traits are the strong attractor locations.
-This result is confirmed by the simulations results shown in Figure 1.
-Two conclusions are important here: First, the selective processes (i.e., paying attention to certain individuals) that generate cumulative adaptive evolution do not depend on replication, fidelity or longevity.
-This model shows that a replicator-approximating process can arise and lead to cumulative adaptation even when representations are non-discrete and are transformed during every acquisition.
-You do not need to assume gene-like replicators exist to deploy replicator dynamics.
-Second, we showed that the stronger the inferential transformations, the better the replicatordynamics approximation.
-Therefore, contrary to the common assumption that a rich cognitive architecture relegates selective process to a limited importance, we showed that such assumptions imply that selective process will be critical to understanding the epidemiology of representations.
+In Henrich and Boyd (2002) we showed analytically that, as long as there are multiple attractors, the resulting population dynamics and the final distribution of mental representations are closely approximated by a discrete-trait replicator dynamics model in which the discrete traits are the strong attractor locations.
+This result is confirmed by the simulations results shown in Fig. 1.